jonimoreira/specs/2_5_0/docs/source/MLHIM_and_EA.rst

 TOGAF® Common System Architectures
 ----------------------------------
 The MLHIM CCDs are composed of multiple, reusable (pluggable) complexType restrictions of the reference model.
-These PcTs can be reused in many CCDs and can represent a common group of components.
+These PCMs can be reused in many CCDs and can represent a common group of components.
 Again from the broader perspective the use of XML Schema 1.1 as an easily transported model is of primary importance as a common architecture.

 TOGAF® Industry Architectures
 ----------------------------------
 CCDs that have broad applicability in healthcare across many types of applications fit into the architecture.These CCDs may be openly licensed and shared globally.
-One might consider the availability of tools for XML in this category as well as tools that might be used specifically for creating MLHIM knowledge artifacts (PcTs and CCDs).
+One might consider the availability of tools for XML in this category as well as tools that might be used specifically for creating MLHIM knowledge artifacts (PCMs and CCDs).

 TOGAF® Organization Specific Architectures
 ------------------------------------------